antronerds/r2-training-courses/docs/Finding_structural_variants.md

 This resource is located online at [http://r2-training-courses.readthedocs.io](http://r2-training-courses.readthedocs.io).
 Additional courses can be found at the same address.

   The grey buttons in this course will bring you to the R2 platform, often with pre-set settings such that you can pick up an analysis easily.

-The green buttons in this document will open up a Google form, one per section, with which you can submit your answers.
+ This green button will open up a Google form with which you can submit your answers.

+<button class="course googleform" onclick="window.open('https://docs.google.com/forms/d/e/1FAIpQLScLLO8_RAjyTMrLvhEdMqUAxmSwgUDbnHKe1gbFvOXOX8dTeA/viewform?usp=sf_link','_blank');" type="button">Open the form for section 1.2</button>

 Introduction
 ---